andrewrk/groovebasin/doc/protocol.md

 42 bits gets us to year 2109.
 IEEE 754 64-bit floats (JavaScript numbers) have 53-bits of
 integer precision, which is enough to last for the next 287k years.)

+#### SortKey

+The `SortKey` type is a 64-bit floating-point number that describes where items are relative to other items.
+Note that this is not necessarily the index into a sorted list of items.
+Sort keys can be fractional and can skip values.
+The only meaningful information in a sort key is its value relative to other elements in the same list.

+As the name suggests, clients should sort items based on the `sortKey` property to determine the logical order of a list.
+If clients wish to append items to the end of a list, generate new sort keys greater than all the other sort keys in the list (e.g. start with the sort key of the last item already in the list and increment the value by `1` for each new item.).
+If clients wish to insert items in between existing items, generate sort keys with values between the sort keys of the existing items (e.g. use the average between the sort keys for the new sort key, or for a list of `n` new items, subdivide the interval between the existing sort keys to generate `n` new sort keys.).
+If clients wish to reorder items in a list, it is recommended to modify as few sort keys as possible to achieve the reordering.

+Clients must not generate sort key collisions.
+In this event, the server may change the sort keys provided or may reject the request.

+Because 64 bits is a finite number of bits, it's not always possible to insert new items in the desired spot without generating a collision.
+For example, after recursively subdividing the space between the sort keys `1` and `2` 53 times, a 64-bit float does not have enough precision to specify in-between values anymore; theoretically, there is also a limit to how large numbers can get as well, but precision between keys is more likely to cause issues than overflow.
+There is no elegant solution to this problem.
+It is suggested that clients determine when precision is running out in some cases, and send a [move](#move) command that reorders all the items isomorphically to smooth out the sort keys (e.g. sort the list normally, then "move" every item to have a sort key equal to its index in the list.).
+This process can be thought of as a sort of "defragment" operation on sort keys.

 ### Authentication

 Groove Basin has the following permissions: